integreat-io/map-transform/README.md

 how `get` works in reverse.

-`alt` will behave a bit differently when you give only one pipeline: The pipeline will be run if the state has an `undefined` value, but skipped otherwise.
+`alt` will behave a bit differently when you give only one pipeline: The pipeline will be run if the curent value is `undefined`, but skipped otherwise.
 This is different from the multi-pipeline behavor, where the first is always run and the rest is only run if the previous returns `undefined`.

 You may also define an alt operation as an object: